CheAle14/mlapibot/mlapi/data/templates/default.md

 - ... downloaded and executed malware: You should try and use a different device entirely to change your password (e.g. your phone).
 You should then [follow these steps](https://support.discord.com/hc/articles/115004307527--Windows-Corrupt-Installation) to fully uninstall Discord, run a complete anti-virus scan, and then re-install Discord.
 If your account is compromised again when logging in afterwards, you may need to factory reset your computer.
 - ... entered your password into a malicious/fake website: You should change your password.
+- ... scanned a QR code in-app and then authorized the login: You should change your password.
 - ... did something else: You should change your password.

+You should also check your Authorised Apps (under User Settings) to ensure that no suspicious applications have been added (remove any that you don't recognise or didn't add).
+If you had payment information saved, you should also double check with your bank to ensure no gifts were bought whilst your account was compromised.

 - - -